noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ![right fit](unicode-emojis.png)

-^ In 2019, Unicode emojis exceeded 3,000 types.
+^ In 2019(Twenty nineteen), Unicode emojis exceeded 3,000 types.
 ^ This allows for more expressions.

 ---